AndyPook/andypook.github.io/about.md

 permalink: /about/
 ---

-A geek that skydives or a skydiver that geeks
+A geek that skydives, a skydiving geek

 ### Contact me